gvard/gcal-daily-scheduler/README.md

 * Specify the сalendar ID from the [Google Calendar](https://calendar.google.com/) settings: `cal.py`, `CAL_ID` variable.
 * If necessary, specify the IP address and port in `flask_cal.py`, `HOST` and `PORT` variables.
 * Launch the application from the command line or using a shortcut on the Windows desktop.

+Additionally, you can use a Telegram bot for various requests.
+The bot starts and runs simultaneously with the Flask application.
+To use the bot, specify [your token](https://core.telegram.org/bots/tutorial) in `flask_cal.py`, `TG_TOKEN` variable.
+You can disable the bot by setting the `TG_BOT` variable to False.

 More information on how to interact with the Google Calendar API can be found at:
 * [Python quickstart guide](https://developers.google.com/workspace/calendar/api/quickstart/python)